heisenware/vrpc-js/docs/examples/ReactTodosExample1.md

 example](https://redux.js.org/basics/example), but - of course - using VRPC and
 introducing real backend communication.

-Let's start from scratch with a new directory, e.g. `vrpc-react-todos`.
+Let's start from scratch with a new directory, e.g. `vrpc-react-todos-1`.
 Once created, cd into it and you are good to go.

 ## STEP 1: Implementation of the backend